 According to the Drug Abuse Warning Network (DAWN ED), “an estimated 1,550 emergency department visits in 2011, an increase from 915 estimated visits in 2010, were associated with ketamine.”

 Ketamine is abused for its ability to produce dissociative sensations and hallucinations.
 Ketamine Overdoses have occurred when in individuals who have used it, unknowingly.
 It induces amnesia while under the influence and has been known to facilitate sexual assaults.

 Ketamine is often converted from liquid to powder and the cut into lines, or “bumps” to be snorted or added to marijuana and tobacco cigarettes.
-Many times, other substance may be added to the Ketamine dose prior to its diversion to the street.
+Many times, other substances may be added to the Ketamine dose prior to its diversion to the street.
 This makes Ketamine Overdose a far more likely occurrence because there is no controlling measure of the amount of Ketamine or other chemicals in the dose.
 When Ketamine is combined with other substances such as alcohol or cocaine, the risks of Ketamine Overdose is drastically increased.

 What Are the Symptoms of Ketamine Overdose?

 Whenever a person is exposed to ketamine, outside of a controlled medical setting, the effects are unreliable and unpredictable.
 Knowing the symptoms of Ketamine Overdose is critical to the possibility of saving the life of that individual.
 While some symptoms may be more severe than others, any of the following symptoms may indicate a possible Ketamine Overdose:

 - Extreme fatigue

 If you witness someone experiencing an overdose it’s imperative that you call 911 immediately.

 For more information on ketamine overdose and addiction, call 800-601-3889.